Continuing Education Activity

 - Autosomal dominant isolated hypomagnesemia caused by Na-K-ATPase gamma subunit, Kv1.1, and cyclin M2 mutations

 The risk of hypomagnesemia depends on multiple characteristics in various healthcare settings.
 The reported prevalence in the general population is 2.5% to 15%.
 In hospitalized patients, it ranges from 12% to 20%.
 The prevalence is even higher in critically ill patients, estimated at 65% in a study.

 In a study of 100 critically ill children (mean age 4.9 years) admitted to a pediatric intensive care unit in India, the prevalence was about 55%.
 A study revealed a 30% prevalence in patients with chronic alcohol use disorder.

 No recent studies have identified which age groups are at higher risk of hypomagnesemia.

-Magnesium is important for many functions, including the following:
+Magnesium is essential for many functions, including the following:

-- Cofactor activity for > 300 enzymatic reactions
+- Cofactor activity for more than 300 enzymatic reactions

 - Maintenance of vascular tone